norc-heal/heal-docs/docs/hosted_data_types.md

 **R**eusable

 *   Data can be easily reused to facilitate reproducibility of results, development and sharing of new tools, and collaboration between investigators.

+FAIR data repositories are traditionally a part of a larger institution established for research, data archiving, and, to serve data users of that organization.